Chiral Analysis of the Nucleon Mass and Sigma Commutator: Heavy Baryon versus Relativistic Formalisms

 While we have considered one value of $\Lambda$ for the sum over intermediate baryons in this comparison, one may conduct a comparison on a diagram-by-diagram basis.
 In such a case, one could theoretically have different regulator cutoffs for each baryon-baryon-meson contribution.
-However, with the level of agreement seen above, it seems sufficient to only have one.
+This is because the regulator is associated with the induced pseudoscalar form factor of the baryon in phenomenological models.
+Lattice QCD calculations have demonstrated that strange quarks are more localized, which suggests that regulators, and thus the cutoff, might be expected to vary for each baryon, depending on the number of strange quarks present.
+However, with the level of agreement seen in Table~\ref{tab:01} between the octet baryons and the schemes, it seems sufficient to adopt the standard approach and only have one regulator parameter.
+Therefore, we set $\Lambda_{ (\text{Cov}) } = \Lambda_{ (\text{Rel}) } = 1.0$ GeV in the subsequent fits.